nodel-osh/MediSense/README.md

 float humidity    = HTS.readHumidity();
 ```

----

-#### SpO₂ & Heart Rate — MAX30102
+### Blood Oxygen & Heart Rate — MAX30102 (Yanet Dereje, Kaitlyn Ooi)

-The MAX30102 uses **photoplethysmography (PPG)**: it shines red and infrared LEDs through the skin and measures the variation in light absorption caused by pulsing blood flow.

-- **SpO₂** (blood oxygen saturation) is derived from the ratio of red-to-infrared absorption.
-Normal range: **95–100%**
-- **BPM** (heart rate) is derived from the peak frequency of the PPG waveform
-- Raw sensor data is smoothed using a rolling average to reduce noise before being written to BLE characteristics
-- Alerts are triggered on the caregiver unit if SpO₂ drops below 95% or BPM falls outside a configurable safe range
+The MAX30102 uses photoplethysmography (PPG) — it shines red and infrared LEDs through the skin and measures how much light gets absorbed by the blood.
+SpO₂ is calculated from the ratio of red  to  infrared absorption (normal range is 95–100%), and BPM comes from the peak frequency of that waveform.
+Raw data gets smoothed with a rolling average to reduce noise before being sent over BLE.
+If SpO₂ drops below 95% or BPM goes outside a safe range, the caregiver unit triggers an alert.

 ```cpp
 #include <SparkFun_MAX3010x_Sensor_Library.h>